rishcx/newtrip/README.md

 ## Database Setup

 Run the SQL script in `backend/supabase_setup.sql` in your Supabase SQL editor to set up the required tables and triggers.

+## Authentication

+This app uses **Supabase Auth** for user authentication.
+Users can:

+- **Sign up** with email and password at `/signup`
+- **Login** at `/login`
+- **Checkout as guest** (no login required)

+### Features:
+- Email/password authentication
+- Automatic profile creation on signup
+- JWT token-based session management
+- Guest checkout support

+After signing up, users will receive an email verification link.
+Once verified, they can log in and their orders will be linked to their account.

+The authentication state is managed globally via `AuthContext` and persists across page refreshes.

 ## API Endpoints